Criminal law: Objectives of criminal law

 Criminal law is distinctive for the uniquely serious, potential consequences or sanctions for failure to abide by its rules.
 Every crime is composed of criminal elements.
 Capital punishment may be imposed in some jurisdictions for the most serious crimes.
 Physical or corporal punishment may be imposed such as whipping or caning, although these punishments are prohibited in much of the world.
 Individuals may be incarcerated in prison or jail in a variety of conditions depending on the jurisdiction.
 Confinement may be solitary.
-Length of incarceration may vary from a day to life.
+Length of incarceration may vary from a day to life depending on the crime, criminal history, jurisdiction, court decision, and other factors.
 Government supervision may be imposed, including house arrest, and convicts may be required to conform to particularized guidelines as part of a parole or probation regimen.
 Fines also may be imposed, seizing money or property from a person convicted of a crime.

 Five objectives are widely accepted for enforcement of the criminal law by punishments: retribution, deterrence, incapacitation, rehabilitation and restoration.
 Jurisdictions differ on the value to be placed on each.